CoopDaScoop32/CS-Portfolio/README.md

 so this knowledge would have been very important for that.
 How did you make this project maintainable, readable, and adaptable?
 I used consistent naming conventions for my variables and methods.
 This helped to track what variables are volatile and non-volatile.

+CS 370
+Briefly explain the work that you did on this project:
+What code were you given?
+What code did you create yourself?
+For the treasure-hunt project, I created code that ran a program which trained a model to navigate a maze in order to reach a particular cell (in the case of the project, this was the bottom right cell) I had to do some troubleshooting to make sure that the model was able to complete the maze starting from every possible cell available.
+I mainly messed around with exploration vs exploitation and the rates that the model was executing exploration vs exploitation.
+One thing I did that gave me the most success was implementing a decaying exploration rate to allow for the model to explore more near the beginning and less once it had gone through more games in the maze.
+I also trained the model by having the model start in each available cell sequentially.
+This was done to make sure the model was being trained on beginning in each possible space equally.
+I was given much of the code including the base code for the game rules and some code for storing the different episodes within the model

+What do computer scientists do and why does it matter?
+Computer scientists' main goal is to solve problems using computer based technologies.
+This is a very broad field and involves many sub-fields including software development and cyber security.
+Computer Scientists are important because we live in a technical age where many things can be solved with computers.
+It is important to have people who are able to understand, design, develop, and maintain these technologies to help improve life.
+How do I approach a problem as a computer scientist?
+As a computer scientist, I think very logicially when it comes to problems.
+I also always think about how it could be solved using computer systems.
+What are my ethical responsibilities to the end user and the organization?
+The ethical responsibilities of a computer scientist includes many things.
+One major issue today is user privacy.
+Companies need to be transparent with how they are collecting and utilizing user data.
+There are also many ethical problems when it comes to developing something in computer science.
+Whether it's training an intelligent model or developing a piece of software, it is important to avoid introducing biases into these things.
+At worst these can cause a poor expirience for a user, at worst, they can have dire consequences that could result in harm to others.